caoli5288/fastcraft/.github/ISSUE_TEMPLATE.md

-Remove this top line, and replace all {brace-enclosed text} (removing the braces as well).
+Remove this top line, and replace all {brace-enclosed text}, removing the braces as well.

 # Description
 {Summarize the issue here}